 The Robert Steele Steam Machinery exhibition is located in a wharf shed adjacent to the WA Maritime Museum.
 Run by volunteers, this space houses historic engines from Western Australia's maritime past and demonstrates restored engines in action.
 This free exhibition is open most days per week from 9am–1pm.
 There are two main volunteering roles within the exhibition as follows:

-Engine Operators – operate and maintain the engines while providing interpretation and technical explanations of the engines to our visitors.
-No previous knowledge of steam engines is necessary to volunteer in this role, as full induction and training will be provided.
-An interest in engines, steam power, maritime history is beneficial though.
+Engine Operators – operate the engines and share stories with our visitors.
+No previous knowledge of steam engines or engineering experience is necessary, as a full induction and training will be provided.
+This role would suit anyone curious about engines, fascinated by history or those that enjoy learning about how things work.

-Marine Engineers – repair and conserve the engines in the exhibition and undertake special projects on behalf of the Museum.
-This role is best suited to applicants with marine engineering qualifications and industry experience, due to the technical/hands on nature of the tasks.
+Marine Engineers - repair and conserve the engines in the exhibition and undertake special projects on behalf of the Museum.
+This role is best suited to applicants with marine engineering qualifications and industry experience, or a mechanical background, due to the technical/hands on nature of the tasks.

 Do you love shipwrecks?
 Are you interested in late medieval, or earlier colonial history?
 The WA Shipwrecks Museum focuses on maritime archaeology, and the many Shipwrecks found along our treacherous WA coastline.
 Many of our stories are centred around the very first European contacts with Western Australia, and the Dutch East India Company.
 Shipwrecks Volunteers share stories for specific exhibits and manage a diverse and extraordinary group of Discovery Carts.